 University research must be reviewed for terms of the award or provisions that may render the Fundamental Research Exclusion inapplicable, as well as for the use of export controlled items, materials, technology, and/or software.
 All University research, regardless of whether it is conducted by employees, volunteers, students, or visitors, must be reviewed.
 Sponsored proposals and awarded projects will be reviewed by the Office of Sponsored Projects.
 Non-sponsored projects will be reviewed by the faculty member(s) responsible for the research.

 Research Reviewed by the Office of Sponsored Projects

-Proposal Phase: The OSP Pre-Award Research Administrator assigned to the proposal will review the OSP-1 form for restrictions on publications or other export controls considerations, as noted by the PI completing the form.
-Possible export control issues will be noted in the Compliance Section of the OSP-10.
+Proposal Phase: The OSP Pre-Award Research Administrator assigned to the proposal will review the SP-1 form for restrictions on publications or other export controls considerations, as noted by the PI completing the form.

 Award Phase: If a project is awarded, the Grants & Contracts Officer assigned to the award will review the contract for terms and conditions that might negate the Fundamental Research Exclusion, such as:

 · References to U.S. export control regulations (beyond a mere statement to comply with the law)

 · Restrictions on publication of results (other than a brief review to ensure that proprietary or confidential information is not included)

 · Restrictions on access or participation based on country of origin

 · Restrictions on the use of proprietary or confidential information

 · Subject matter that is of a defense, space, or bio-chemical nature